The coastal community of Seward gives visitors the chance to experience all the nature, sports, and excitement that Alaska has to offer.

 5. ENJOY FINE ALASKAN CUISINE

 There's never a shortage of fresh seafood in Alaska, especially in Seward when the Kenai River and Copper River, two main sources of Alaskan salmon, are close by.
-At the Seward Windsong Lodge's Resurrection Roadhouse, chef Jerry Phaisavath uses minimal ingredients to create exquisite dishes.
-Utilizing the region's abundance of fish, chef Phaisavath creates delicious dishes such as pan-seared Alaskan salmon dusted with chardonnay sea salt served with earthy polenta, a mild pan roasted halibut with Parmesan risotto, as well as a variety of favorites including fish and chips and burgers.
+At the Seward Windsong Lodge's Resurrection Roadhouse, chef KC Loosemore uses minimal ingredients to create exquisite dishes.
+Utilizing the region's abundance of fish, chef Loosemore creates delicious dishes such as Seared Alaskan Halibut on a bed of toasted Alaskan-grown barley couscous dressed with arugula, lemon, golden beets, and goat cheese, an Alaskan-caught salmon filet with seasonal vegetables, fennel-arugula salad, and warm herbed quinoa, as well as a variety of favorites including fish and chips and burgers.